UNDP-Accelerator-Labs/Purple-Boot-initiative/index.md

 has_children: true

 # CONFIGURATION BELOW IS ONLY NEEDED IF YOU WANT TO USE TAGS AND CATEGORY IN THE TOOLKIT
-tags: [poverty, inequality, women empoverment]
+tags: [gender equality, inequality, women empoverment]

-sdg: [No Poverty, Zero Hunger]
+sdg: [Reduce Inequality,Gender Equality]
 ---

 # Markdown Basics